cjtapper/solcastr/README.rst

 required, you're probably best off just opening solcast.R and having a look at their definitions, it's all pretty well documented!

+It should be noted that I haven't implemented any handling of the rate limiting, so you might get errors if you try to do more than 120 (at time of me writing this) requests within 1 minute.

 Have fun!